 Australian business wants open markets overseas for export of Australian goods and services as well as increased opportunities for outbound and inbound investment.
 It is hard to reconcile that to a

 politically expedient desire to close off parts of our economy in a way not supported by sound policy.
 Perhaps the real test of policy in this area is to help those whose lives are affected in the pursuit of trade outcomes of benefit to us all.

-A final thought – there is evidence in the US that manufacturing jobs are being reintroduced there, turning back from China and elsewhere in Asia where production has become more expensive and less convenient.
-Over time there may be a similar turn in the wheel for other economies.
 This article has been edited and reproduced with permission of Andrew Hudsons, Parnter of Melbourne office of Gadens.For the full unedited article, please visit the Gaden website.